waynegraham/registry.clir.org/_projects/2009-the-history-of-modern-genetics-providing-access-to-.md

 ---
 layout: project
-title: "The History of Modern Genetics: Providing Access to Historic Reprint Collections at Cold Spring Harbor Laboratory Archives"
+title: The History of Modern Genetics: Providing Access to Historic Reprint Collections at Cold Spring Harbor Laboratory Archives
 ---